 The Guardian (October 2021) Labour spending more on legal battles than campaigning, say sources

 The Guardian (January 2021) Court rejects Corbyn disclosure claim in Labour suspension battle

 Bailli.org (January 2021) Corbyn v Evans EWHC 130 (QB)

-The Labour Party is being sued by 27 individuals represented by Mark Lewis of Patron Laws on grounds including data protection breaches and libels relating to the Labour leaked report on antisemitism.
+The Labour Party is being sued by 21 individuals represented by Mark Lewis of Patron Law, and two others on grounds including data protection breaches and libels relating to the Labour leaked report on antisemitism.

 In March 2021, Mrs Justice Tipples dismissed the case on the grounds that it was a potential breach of the rights of the individuals whose names are sought if they later turn out to be innocent.
 Oldknow has stated her intention to appeal the order.
-An application for permission to appeal was filed on the 16th July, and was listed for January 2022, but this does not seem to have occurred. (this link has now become defunct): Summary Case Details for 20210578.
+An application for permission to appeal was filed on the 16th July, and was listed for January 2022, but this does not seem to have occurred.
 Alex Nunns reported in 2021 that total costs for this applications were £120,000, of which £80k were the costs of Labour Party/Unite.

 The Guardian reported as part of its coverage of the release of the Forde report that this case remains ongoing.

 The number of people who are represented in this case has changed continuously but an article in the Jewish Chronicle in February 2023 indicated that 26 people are involved in this lawsuit and 24 of them are represented by Mark Lewis.
 It was also officially confirmed that this case is currently pending the outcome of The Labour Party vs Seumas Milne, Karie Murphy, Georgie Robertson, Laura Murray and Harry Hayball, below.
 An update from Jewish News regarding Taylor et al (see Concluded cases) indicated that by September 2023, they were down to 21 litigants.